City of Fresno given $5 Million from Clean California Grant Program

 FRESNO, Calif.
-(KGPE) – The City of Fresno has been given the highest award possible from the state’s Clean California Grant Program.
+(KSEE) – The City of Fresno has been given the highest award possible from the state’s Clean California Grant Program.

 Five million dollars will go towards cleanup efforts for disadvantaged communities in South Fresno.